kigkosa/ALL-README/polygon-happyhud.md

   • run command /iazip

 Oraxen & HappyHUD Setup:
+  • If you have an old 'HappyHUD' folder, please delete it and install the new one
   • Set action_bar: false and hide_scoreboard_numbers: false in your settings.yml file.
   • Delete Oraxen/pack/shaders/core/rendertype_text.json and rendertype_text.vsh if they exist.
   • In the HappyHud config.yml set copy-resource-pack to enabled: true and make the path path: Oraxen/pack/assets.